-If there is one food that has a negative impact across the board on everyone's health it's sugar.
-It's lurking everywhere!!
+If there's one food that has a negative impact on everyone's health across the board it's sugar.
+It's lurking everywhere!
 Whether you shop at Whole Foods, Trader Joe's or Safeway, when you start reading labels you notice how often sugar shows up in many foods you might never expect.Things like salad dressings, bread, soups and stews often contain added sugars.
 It also shows up in large amounts in foods like cereal and yogurt.
 Have you tried adding a little bit of honey or maple syrup to plain, full-fat yogurt?
 Way better than the super sugary, processed kind.
 You can begin backing away from sugar by avoiding highly processed ones like high fructose corn syrup, dextrose and even agave, but if any kind sugar is among first 3 ingredients of something then it's likely too much sugar.
 Some other common names for sugar include evaporated cane juice, fruit juice concentrate, brown rice syrup, malt syrup and maltodextrin, to name but a few.
 The list is long and varied and worth checking out to educate yourself.

 5. Find a few simple and delicious recipes, or update some old favorites.